 Carolyn Faulkner

-Carolyn Faulkner, affectionately known as Mama Carolyn, began her artistic journey in Detroit, Michigan, where, at the tender age of seven, she started drawing paper dolls, designing their outfits, and selling them for ten cents a sheet to fund her candy cravings.
-She has spent over four decades in healthcare and now resides in Charlotte, NC where she founded “Art with a Purpose Ministry” (AWAP), using art and information to help survivors of domestic abuse and violence heal and transform.
+Carolyn Faulkner, affectionately known as “Mama Carolyn,” began her artistic journey in Detroit, Michigan, where, at the tender age of seven, she started drawing paper dolls, designing their outfits, and selling them for ten cents a sheet to fund her candy habit.
+She has spent over four decades in healthcare and now resides in Charlotte, NC where she founded “Art with a Purpose Ministry” (AWAP), using art to motivate, help others thrive, and survivors of domestic abuse heal.

 My Inspiration